raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 4. EC2 Web Server Deployment

-Deployed an Amazon Linux 2023 EC2 instance named `Staging-Web-Server` inside the public subnet.
+I deployed an Amazon Linux 2023 EC2 instance named `Staging-Web-Server` inside the public subnet.

-The instance was configured with:

-- `Staging - Public` subnet
-- `Staging - Web - SG`
-- Public IPv4 address
-- `t3.micro` instance type
+The instance was intentionally placed in `Staging - Public` because this subnet has a route to the Internet Gateway.
+A public IPv4 address was assigned so the server could receive external HTTP traffic, and `Staging - Web - SG` was attached to control which connections were permitted.

 ![EC2 Web Server Running](Screenshots/ec2-web-server-running.png)

-Apache HTTP Server was installed and enabled on the instance.
+After connecting to the instance over SSH, I installed Apache HTTP Server and configured the service to start automatically when the instance boots.

 ![Apache HTTPD Running](Screenshots/apache-httpd-running.png)

-The web server was then tested externally over HTTP.
+I then accessed the EC2 public IP from an external browser to verify that traffic could successfully travel through the Internet Gateway, public route table, subnet, security group, and finally reach the Apache service.

 ![HTTP Web Server Test](Screenshots/http-web-server-test.png)